-Spanish is the official language, but English is widely spoken.
-The local currency is the Lempira (HNL) but U.S. dollars are accepted in most places.
+Spanish is the official language, known as Honduran Spanish which is similar to that of Nicaragua and El Salvador, however English is widely spoken.
+The local currency is the Lempira (HNL or locally referred to as Lps) but U.S. dollars and major credit cards are accepted in most places.
 Check the currency rate here.

-Honduras is on Central Standard Time which is 6 hours behind Greenwich mean time.
+Honduras is on Central Standard Time which is 6 hours behind Greenwich Mean Time (-6 GMT).
 Honduras does not observe Daylight Savings Time.

 Honduras is situated in the north-central part of Central America.
 It has a Caribbean and a Pacific Coastline.
 To the west is Guatemala, to the South is El Salvador and to the East is Nicaragua.
 Honduras is the second largest country in Central America, over 43,000 square miles.
 The main capital is Tegucigalpa.
-Some of our featured destinations include the Honduran islands, located off of mainland Honduras, including Roatan (approx. 32 square miles), Guanaja (19.31 square miles) and Utila (17.37 square miles).
+Some of our featured destinations include islands located off mainland Honduras known as the Bay Islands, including Roatan (approx. 32 square miles), Guanaja (19.31 square miles) and Utila (17.37 square miles).

 The population of Honduras is just over 8 Million, with close to 65,000 living in Roatan, 4,160 living in Utila (2015), and 5,538 living in Guanaja (2015).